Project Configuration

 Similar to npm and yarn, esy supports custom project specific commands via

-section inside package.json
+scripts section inside package.json.

 "scripts": {